dragon295/test/README.md

-i dont know how to do this Not DONE
+i dont know how to do this RIGHT ?